 - It is relatively difficult to implement.

 - For the results to be accurate, this system needs an accurate production count.
 In the formula above, the finished goods count is one of the two inputs.
 So, if this number is wrong, then the resultant figure will not be accurate as well.

 - Its success also depends on the accuracy of the bill of materials.
 A bill of material contains the list of all components and raw materials that a product will require.
 Thus, if there is a discrepancy in the bill of materials, the backflush costing will assign an incorrect amount of raw materials and components.

 - Scrap reporting also needs to be accurate.
-Usually, in a production process, there is a large amount of scrap.
+Usually, there is a large amount of scrap in the production process.
 The bill of material does not account for this scrap.
 It is essential to remove these scraps from the inventory to get the right picture.

 - Since this system does not record the work-in-process inventory, it needs a fast production cycle time.
 This costing system does not record inventory until the end of the production.
 So, during this timeframe, the records will remain incomplete.
 The only way to ensure records get updated quickly is to shorten or quicken the production cycle.

 Backflush costing is an easy solution to the difficulties in assigning costs to the products, but its implementation is not that simple.
 Many companies, however, still use it because of its ease and other benefits.